-It is useful to bring your own hard copy from which to read the Motion, and on which you can note any changes or amendments made during discussion.
-You may need to reread the Motion prior to the formal vote.
-Include a date and your name.
-A Motion Form is available online for your use.
+It is useful to bring a hard copy from which to read the motion at the Board of Directors meeting, and on which you can note any changes or amendments made during discussion.
+You may need to reread the motion prior to the formal vote if you have made changes based on questions or discussion.